hgarza910/Shipping_ecommerce_proj/README.md

 The objective was to experiment with models that I had not previously encountered and evaluate their performance.

 ## Model Testing
+Once the models were trained, they were tested and evaluated using various metrics.
+The Mean Absolute Error (MAE) was recorded as well as the negative mean absolute error using cross-validation.
+Additionally, the accuracy score for each model was calculated to asses their performance.
+Here is how each model performed:
+* XGBoost: MAE - , Accuracy - 67%
+* Light Gradient Boost: MAE - , Accuracy - 66%
+* Naive Bayes-Guassian: MAE - , Accuracy - 64%
+* Logistic Regression: MAE - , Accuracy - 63%
+* K-Nearest Neighbors: MAE, Accuracy - 64%
+* Support Vector Machine: MAE- , Accuracy - 64%

 ## Evaluation of Best Model
+The XGBoost model demonstrated the best performance based on evaluation metrics.
+To further enhance its performance, a deeper analysis of the model was conducted.
+Log-lss
 ## Code and Resource Reference
 **Python Version:** 3.9
 **Packages:** Pandas, Numpy, Sklearn, Lightgbm, XGBoost, Matplotlib, Seaborn, Flask, Json, Pickle